 Blogging at 22:00 on Saturday 30th July from intended overnighting spot N 43.12746°, E 12.02664° / http://maps.google.com/maps?q=loc:43.12746%2C12.02664

-In spite of yesterday's recce, we could only drive so far into Lucca this morning before we encountered total road blocks in exactly the part of the city we needed to reach.
-It turns out Canada's boy without a boy band is gigging in the city tomorrow evening and the entire area 'needed' to be closed down for setting up the stage and security purposes.
+In spite of yesterday's recce, we could only drive so far into the city this morning before we encountered total road blocks in exactly the part of Lucca we needed to reach.
+It turns out that Canada's boy without a boy-band is gigging in the city tomorrow evening and the entire area 'needed' to be closed down for setting up the stage and security purposes.

-A frenetic 15 minutes or so followed as just about everywhere in Lucca is heavily restricted in terms of access and parking; with omnipresent and very firm warnings of consequences.
+A frenetic 15 minutes or so followed as just about everywhere in Lucca is heavily restricted in terms of access and parking; with omnipresent and very firm warnings of towing-away type consequences.

 In a more general observation, the country is also pretty skanky, restless and noisy in exactly the same way that its land-border neighbours are not.
 There is litter and signs if neglect everywhere.
 Traffic is still busy well into the night and, wherever you are, there are permanently barking dogs and / or the noise of the raucous caperings of people spilling out... from everywhere... almost constantly.